Nashville Vehicular Assault Lawyers

 In any vehicular assault case, the prosecutor must prove that alcohol was the proximate cause of the accident and the injury.
 Just because you were involved in an accident while under the influence of alcohol or drugs is not enough to support a conviction of vehicular assault.

-With an inside perspective on the Tennessee court system, our Nashville vehicular assault defense attorneys know how to effectively investigate each case to make sure no holes exist in the evidence.
+With an inside perspective on the Tennessee court system, our Nashville vehicular assault lawyers know how to effectively investigate each case to make sure no holes exist in the evidence.
 We also partner with investigators to determine the root cause of vehicle accidents.

 If you have been charged with vehicular assault or any drunk driving offense, we can review the facts to see whether your alcohol consumption caused the accident.
 Contact us today!